Captainlonate/CodeReference/js/notes_and_information/event_loop.md

 - Timers
     - setTimeout & setInterval
 - Pending Callbacks
+    - During the poll phase, I/O callbacks can be deferred to be handled later.
+"Later" refers to this, Pending Callbacks, phase.
+So, if there are any callbacks waiting, this is when they'll be handled.
     - executes I/O callbacks deferred to the next loop iteration
     - Network can be handled by the operating system, but YOUR callbacks still need to be invoked with the data at some point (this is the point).
     - Check if there are events from the kernel to process (i hope this isn't the poll phase)